 They used baskets of stones, large sacks filled with sand, and wooden logs filled with lead, tied with ropes over the side of the boats to keep them steady.

-So the first anchors were actually buckets that were filled with stones.
+Hence, the first anchors were actually buckets that were filled with stones.
 These buckets would grab onto the dirt at the seafloor and keep the ship in place, according to Apollonius of Rhodes.

-The ancient Greeks called those first anchors “teeth, (οδὁντες in Greek).
+The ancient Greeks called those first anchors “teeth,” (οδὁντες in Greek).
 The more the buckets, the steadier the ship.

-The anchor was often slung over the stern, and when in use had its position marked by cork buoys.
-The cables were sometimes of chain, but usually of rope
+The anchor was often slung over the stern, and, when in use, had its position marked by cork buoys.
+The cables were sometimes of chain but usually of rope.

-Afterward, anchors were generally made of iron, and their form, as may be seen from depictions on coins, resembled the modern anchor.
+Afterwards, anchors were generally made of iron, and their form, as may be seen from depictions on coins, resembled the modern anchor.